pepopowitz/getting-unstuck/slides/src/03-explain.md

 > "Experience this one thing for what it is, not what you think it is."

-Mihaly Csikszentmihaly, "Creativity: Flow and the Psychology of Discovery and Intervention"
+Mihaly Csikszentmihaly, "Creativity: Flow and the Psychology of Discovery and Intervention", 1997

 Notes: